How to Write P.S. in Email Like a Pro (with Examples and Best Practices)

 You can pitch your offer even in the subject line of the email, in the email header, and of course in the email body copy.
 And, it’s a common practice to add a CTA link or buttons with good placements.
 Thereafter, P.S. is a good place to make your final plea.
 Here’s how –

 Sleeknote was offering free website audits to its subscribers.
 And they used a P.S. with their final offer.
-Here they said the offer is closing soon because many people are already taken the spots.
+Here they said the offer is closing soon because many people have already taken the spots.
 Only a few of them are left.

 It’s indeed a very attractive way to enroll people in your program.
 This P.S. best practice is also helpful for charity organizations.
 If you have one, it would be effective to add a final CTA as Sleeknote did.
 Asking for donations is always hard, and a simple “donate here” link can solve this problem with ease.